how many tsp in 1/2 c

 Why Half a Cup Shows Up So Often

 Half a cup is a sweet spot for many recipes.
 It’s enough to add a noticeable amount of liquid or dry ingredient, but it’s not so much that you’re dumping a whole can of broth into a small pan.
 Think about a simple vinaigrette: a typical recipe might ask for 1/2 c of oil mixed with a splash of vinegar.
-Because of that, or consider a batch of chocolate chip cookies that needs 1/2 c of melted butter.
+Or consider a batch of chocolate chip cookies that needs 1/2 c of melted butter.
 The half‑cup measurement is ubiquitous because it’s easy to remember, easy to eyeball (if you’re comfortable with your measuring cup), and it scales nicely when you double or halve a recipe.

 But here’s the kicker: not everyone has a set of measuring cups that includes a 1/2 c mark, and not everyone feels confident filling a cup to the exact line.
+A teaspoon is tiny—just 1/6 of a fluid ounce—so it’s perfect for adding precision when you need it.
 That’s where the teaspoon comes in.
-A teaspoon is tiny—just 1/6 of a fluid ounce—so it’s perfect for adding precision when you need it.
 If you’re trying to figure out how many of those little spoons will equal a half‑cup, you’re essentially doing a quick conversion that can keep your recipe on track.

 The Math Behind the Conversion